zaicodes/beyond-photos-photography/README.md

 Visually appealing experience: As a first-time visitor, I'll notice a captivating hero section on the home page, showcasing an image of the photographer's work and giving me a glimpse of their artistic style.

+Checking the Gallery: As a first time visitor, I can easily access the gallery from the home page.
+Whether I'm seeking inspiration, want to revisit the photographer's style, or explore new additions to the gallery, it's all there for me.

-Checking for Services: When I explore the home page, I will easily check the services section to find types of sessions and special offers.
+Checking for Services: When I explore the home page, I will easily check the services section to find the types of sessions that the photographer offers.

 Gathering Information: I'll find a dedicated section on the home page featuring testimonials from satisfied clients.
 This will help me gather valuable information and make an informed decision about the photographer's services.

 Contacting or Booking a Session: If I'm interested in booking a session or have any enquiries, I'll find prominent call-to-action buttons on the home page that will direct me to the Contact Us page.

 - Returning Visitors Goals:

-Revisiting the Gallery: As a returning visitor, I can easily access the gallery from the home page.
-Whether I'm seeking inspiration, want to revisit the photographer's style, or explore new additions to the gallery, it's all there for me.

 Exploring FAQs: If I have any questions or need support, there is a dedicated FAQs page for my convenience.
 In case my specific question is not addressed in the FAQs section, I'm encouraged to reach out directly.